+NI This I can I can I have

+Novice Benchmark is my do do provide

+goal. this this d

+Interpersonal Reading/Writing with consi evidenc

+help. stent е

-Novice Benchmark Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+I can communicate in spontaneous spoken, written or signed conversations on both very familiar and ly. to

+demons

+everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and trate

+questions. this.

 How can I exchange information and ideas in conversations?
-75 I can provide information by answering a few simple questions on very familiar topics, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can respond to personal questions such as my name, age or family in an online forum.
-I can fill out an online form to provide my class schedule.
-I can fill in a chat box by answering who, what, where or when questions.
+I can provide information by answering a few simple questions on very familiar topics, using practiced or memorized words and phrases, with the help of gestures or visuals.
+Examples • I can • I can respond to personal questions such as my name, age or family in an online forum.
+I can fill out an online form to provide my class schedule. • I can fill in a chat box by answering who, what, where or when questions.
 I can text a friend the time and day we plan to meet.
-I can respond to a text message that asks where I am going. / How can I meet my needs in conversations?
+I can respond to a text message that asks where I am going.
+How can I meet my needs in conversations?
 I can express some basic needs, using practiced or memorized words and phrases, with the help of gestures or visuals.
 Examples I can I can introduce myself on an online site.
 I can enter a word in an online Scrabble game.
 I can respond with the appropriate greeting to a text message.
 I can add Happy Birthday to a social media post.
-I can reply to a message asking the price for a service. / How can I express and react to preferences and opinions in conversations?
+I can reply to a message asking the price for a service.
+1 How can I express and react to preferences and opinions in conversations?
 I can express basic preferences or feelings, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can respond to a social media post asking about best restaurants or best sports teams. indicating approval or disapproval I can text my friend about where I prefer to meet and when.
-I can text someone what I prefer for dinner tonight.
-I can choose my preference for clothing brands in an online survey.
-I can complete a simple survey about what I like and don't like about a store or service.
+I can

 Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
-This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
+This is my goal. l can do this with help.
+I can do this consi stent ly.
+I have provid ed eviden ce to demon strate this.
 How can I present information to narrate about my life, experiences and events?
 I can introduce myself using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can say my name, age and where I live to introduce myself.
+Examples • I can I can say my name, age and where I live to introduce myself.
 I can say my phone number, home address and email address.
 I can say some activities I do every day.
 I can tell the names of places I go on the weekend.
 I can state my physical or personality traits.
-F How can I present information to give a preference or opinion?
+How can I present information to give a preference or opinion?
 I can express my likes and dislikes using practiced or memorized words and phrases, with the help of gestures or visuals.
 Examples I can I can list places I like to go to see art or listen to music.
-I can tell sports I like or don't like.
+J I can tell sports I like or don't like.
 I can say names of my favorite animals based on pictures I see.
 I can look at pictures on a menu and name foods based on my likes and dislikes.
-I can state some activities that I enjoy. / How can I present information to inform or describe?
-I can name very familiar people, places and objects, using practiced or memorized words and phrases, with the help of gestures or visuals.
-Examples I can I can name items I see every day.
-I can say numbers from 1 - 10.
-I can say the date and the day of the week.
-I can name some countries on a map when planning a trip.
-I can name some famous landmarks and people.
+I can state some activities that I enjoy.
+How can I present information to inform or describe?
+I can name very familiar people, places and objects, using practiced or memorized words and phrases, with the help of gestures or visuals. $\sqrt{}$ Examples • I can